kthouz/Churning/README.md

 # 6. Modeling

+This is a classification problem with positive cases being churners.
+Throught data exploration, we found variables such as longevity and happiness index that can be used to separate churners from non-churners.
+In this section, we will choose the registic regression as base model and we will tune the regularization factor to build our own predictive model

 ## 6.1.
 Training the model

 After observing so many variables whose averages are significantly different in the two groups of churners and non-churners, logistic regression would serve as a good candidate for model training.